ANTPro/DirectShowLib/README.md

 DirectShowLib
 =============

-This is a direct fork/port for .NET 4.5 of DirectShowLib from http://directshownet.sourceforge.net.
+This is a direct fork/port for many .NET Frameworks of DirectShowLib from http://directshownet.sourceforge.net.